TopCleats.com Copyright @ 2022 All Rights Reserved

 - Do you have a wide foot or a narrow foot?

 Check out our buyer’s guide to learn how to choose the best soccer cleats for you!

-Cleats are quite different from sneakers and have seven main parts influencing its comfort and playing capabilities.
+Cleats are quite different from sneakers or other shoes and have seven main parts influencing their comfort and playing capabilities.

 Different Parts of Soccer Cleat